Jvillan04/JV-BFOR519-SysAdmin-Project/README.md

 It is both a practical homelab that I will keep using and a small environment similar to a production setup.

+This project sits in the system administration and infrastructure side of cybersecurity, with a focus on secure remote access, monitoring, and backups.
+I chose this topic because I wanted a homelab that I would actually use every day for development work, not just a one time class build.

+Besides me, this kind of setup can help other students, junior sysadmins, and small teams who need a safe way to host services at home or in a lab while still supporting remote access and basic monitoring.

 ---

 ## Architecture